Evaluation

 Wasserman, Lisa

-The 2024 California Traffic Safety Public Opinion Study was conducted by Ewald & Wasserman Research (E&W) on behalf of the California Office of Traffic Safety (OTS) and the Safe Transportation Research and Education Center of UC Berkeley (SafeTREC), using an online self-administered survey.
+The 2025 Traffic Safety Public Opinion Study was conducted for the California Office of Traffic Safety (OTS) and the Safe Transportation Research and Education Center of UC Berkeley (SafeTREC).
+The findings of the 2025 Study are based on a sample size and eligibility criteria similar to previous years of data collection.
+A total of 2,319 responses were collected in April and May 2025 using an online selfadministered survey.
 Similar to previous years of the study, the survey panelists were provided through Marketing Services Group, a commercial sample and panel vendor.

 Ragland, David R.